k0shk0sh/FastHub/.github/CONTRIBUTING.md

 1. Firstly, you have to fork the repository by clicking the **Fork** button.
 1. Clone your own forked repository to your workstation.
-1. Create and switch branch by typing `git checkout -b <new branch>` where `<new branch>` is the name of the branch you want to work with.
+1. Create and switch Branch by typing `git checkout -b <new branch>` where `<new branch>` is the name of the Branch you want to work with.
 We recommend you to name it into the language you want to translate in.
 1. Create a new directory named like `values-<language code>`, where `<language code>` is a 2 letter ISO code of the language.
 For example `values-es` for Spanish, `values-fr` for French.
 1. Copy `values/strings.xml` into the directory you have created (`values-??`).
 1. Open `values-??/strings.xml` in your editor of choice.
 1. Translate and keep in mind these important things.
     1. Obey the XML format.
 So, `<string name="do-not-change">ONLY TRANSLATE HERE</string>`.
     1. Don't translate lines which contain `translatable="false"`.
-    1. Don't translate Git and GitHub terms, such as *pull request*, *push*, *commit*, *branch*, etc.
+    1. Don't translate Git and GitHub terms, such as *Pull Request*, *Push*, *Commit*, *Branch*, etc.
     1. There are some escape sequences used in translations (e.g. `\n` as a line feed (new line), `\t` as a tabulator.
 Don't delete them!
     *For the full list you can see this [Wiki article](https://en.wikipedia.org/wiki/Control_character#In_ASCII).*
     1. There are some characters which **must be escaped** in translations.